tc39/notes/meetings/2017-11/nov-29.md

 DE: We could ban just static private fields and methods while permitting static public fields with current semantics.

-MS: I'm channeling chip with the term "piecemeal".
+MLS: I'm channeling chip with the term "piecemeal".

 CM: Yes, but the ship has already sailed.
 In my opinion everything within classes is a clusterfuck.
 Thats just how it is.
 We keep tying ourselves in nots trying to get these twisted paths.
 Taking a step back and looking at a whole might be worthwhile but I feel we're no longer in a position to do that.

-MS: So my feeling here is we can incrementally make it worse to make it better later on.
+MLS: So my feeling here is we can incrementally make it worse to make it better later on.

 KM: I'd like to avoid entering to a place where things don't interact well together.